7shi/dante-la-el/Inferno/MT/compare-en.md

 whenever it may be, to the blessed folk;
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">120</td><td>
-whenever it may be to the blessed people.
+when it is to the blessed people.
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">120</td><td>
 whenever it may be, to the blessed people.
 </td></tr>
 <tr><td>Bard-1</td><td align="right">120</td><td>
-when they will be with the blessed people.
+when that will be to the blessed people.
 </td></tr>
 <tr><td>Bard-2</td><td align="right">120</td><td>
-When that may be to the blessed peoples.
+when, that is, to the blessed people.
 </td></tr>
 <tr><td>DeepL</td><td align="right">120</td><td>
 Whenever it may be to the blessed peoples.